HieuDevs/ai-agent/ai-docs/evaluate_agent_details.md

 **Process:**
 1. Extract user message and AI's previous message from task
+2. Validate user message is not empty
-2. Build system prompt based on level (evaluation criteria and guidelines)
+3. Build system prompt based on level (evaluation criteria and guidelines)
-3. Create user prompt with both messages and context (with 2-step evaluation instructions)
+4. Create user prompt with both messages and context
-4. Build JSON Schema for structured output (OpenRouter format)
+5. Build JSON Schema for structured output (OpenRouter format)
-5. Call LLM with `ChatCompletionWithFormat` using strict JSON schema
+6. Call LLM with `ChatCompletionWithFormat` using strict JSON schema
-6. Return validated JSON response
+7. Return validated JSON response

 **Prompt Structure:**
 - System: Level-specific evaluation criteria and guidelines with **relevance-first priority**